Shaker Heights High School: Facilities

 Originally designed by the Cleveland architectural firm of Hubbell & Benes, Shaker Heights High School has a capacity of about 2,000 students and covers 304400 sqft.
 There are 82 regular classrooms, ten combined science lab/classrooms, four art rooms, and two music rooms outfitted with instrument lockers.
 Athletics facilities include locker rooms, an outdoor track, an outdoor FieldTurf athletic field marked for soccer, American football, lacrosse and field hockey, two baseball fields, a weight room, two indoor gymnasiums, a multipurpose room (with wrestling mats and an indoor batting cage), nine hard tennis courts, a dance studio, and a fencing room.
 In addition, there is a two-floor cafeteria, a senior lounge, a planetarium, six computer labs, a courtyard and a library.
 The school has three auditoriums: a large one capable of holding nearly 900 people, a small auditorium, and a black box theater under the large auditorium.
 The auditoriums were renovated in 2008.

 Athletics

 Shaker Heights High School has teams in several sports, including baseball, basketball, crew, cross country, diving, fencing, field hockey, figure skating, football, golf, ice hockey, lacrosse, rugby, soccer, softball, swimming, tennis, track and field, volleyball and wrestling.
-Shaker's neighboring sporting rivals include Cleveland Heights High School, Garfield Heights High School, Mentor High School, University School, and Hathaway Brown.
+Shaker's neighboring sporting rivals include Cleveland Heights High School, Garfield Heights High School, Solon High School, Mentor High School, University School, and Hathaway Brown.
 The football stadium is named after Russell H. Rupp, who served as principal of the high school for 26 years.